Exponentially sparse representations of Fourier integral operators: Introduction

 i.e. it is represented as the infinite matrix $\{M_{\mu \,\lambda}\}_{\mu,\lambda\in\Lambda}=\{\langle T g_\lambda,g_\mu\rangle\}_{\mu,\lambda\in\Lambda}$, which we call the Gabor matrix of $T$.
 We can now describe the main results of the paper.
 Let $T$ be defined as in \eqref{uno}, with non-degenerate phase function $\Phi$ satisfying \eqref{tre} and amplitude $\sigma$ satisfying \eqref{quattro}.
 Let $\chi:\rdd\to\rdd$ be the canonical transformation associated to $\Phi$.
 In the generic case $s\geq1$, fix a window $g\in S^{s/2}_{s/2}(\rd)$.
 Then for some $\epsilon>0$

 see Theorem \ref{CGelfandPseudo} below.
 Besides, if $\Phi$ is quadratic then \eqref{ast} keeps valid for $s\geq 1/2$, for any choice of the window $g $ in $S^s_s(\rd)$, see Theorem \ref{CGelfandPseudometap}.
 The Gaussian, belonging to $S^{1/2}_{1/2}(\rd)$ would work as window in any case.
-Sparsity and boundedness follow easily, see Propositions \ref{propo} and \ref{gsooo}.
+Sparsity and boundedness follow easily, see Propositions \ref{propo} and \ref{gsooo}, whereas we refer to \cite{fio5} for applications to the problem of propagation of analytic singularities for Schr\"odinger equations.
 A class of counterexamples to the validity of \eqref{ast} when $s<1$ and $\Phi$ is not a quadratic polynomial is given in Proposition \ref{nometa}.